Applications due Friday, October 26th.

-The Classroom Tutor Program is an academic assistance program that increases student performance and retention.
+The Classroom Tutoring Program is an academic assistance program that increases student performance and retention.
 Classroom Tutors (CTs) provide free weekly review sessions to students enrolled in a targeted historically difficult course.
 CT sessions are interactive review sessions that incorporate course content (what to learn) and study strategies (how to learn).
 Student attendance is voluntary.
 The CT Program aims:

 • To increase retention within targeted historically difficult courses